-Since I’m currently in the thick of rebranding my branding and web design business, I decided to put together a checklist to shed some light on the process.
-And I’m not just updating my logo (which you can take a peek at here!)
-I’m talking new brand strategy, photos, website, the whole shebang.
+Since I recently rebranded my branding and web design business, I decided to put together a checklist to shed some light on the process.
+And I didn’t just update my logo, I’m talking new brand strategy, photos, website, the whole shebang.

 Keep reading to discover when to consider rebranding, which approach is right for you, and what specific steps to take.

 Rebranding requires a significant investment of both time and money.
 So why do it?
 As it turns out, there are both good and bad reasons to consider rebranding.

 Let’s start with some of the bad reasons:

 - You have “shiny object syndrome” and are chasing a flashy new trend

 - Your business got some bad press or reviews and you want to hide under a new identity rather than address the underlying issues

 - You hired a new team member who’s pushing for a rebrand for purely aesthetic reasons

 - Your main competitor rebranded and you want to do the same to keep up with them